Many of us fall into the same trap.

 A gommage will gently roll away dry skin cells that adhere to the surface of the skin, without causing irritations or upsetting the delicate micro-flora that makes up your acid mantle and lives on the skin’s surface.

-A powder, when damp, will ball up on the skin, sloughing away the dead skin cells; these enzymes work like little Pac-men, breaking down any dead skin cells in their path.
+When damp, a powder will ball up on the skin, sloughing away the dead skin cells; these enzymes work like little Pac-men, breaking down any dead skin cells in their path.

 Scratching and irritating the epidermis will make your already sensitive skin issues appear worse, creating a chain reaction of inflammation and irritation that will set off a whole host of complicated skin conditions including an impaired barrier repair function.

-Look out for ingredients in your formulas such as jojoba beads, bamboo and diatamous earth, all of which are completely natural and non-irritating.
+Look out for ingredients in your formulas such as papaya and pineapple enzymes, jojoba beads, bamboo and diatamous earth, all of which are completely natural and non-irritating.